 The material at the start of the chapter (page 153) on the ideological character of the Conservative Party was not very useful and should be excised, as should the same section in the chapter on Labour.

-I have significantly reduced this section by removing the information regarding the ideological nature of both parties as recommended.
-This has also provided further words to extend other recommended changes in the thesis.
+As recommended, I significantly reduced this section by removing the information on all parties' ideological nature.
+This has also provided additional capacity to accommodate other recommended changes in the thesis.

 Large sections of this chapter (and others) end up being mere description of things said by Conservative leaders or obvious points about Conservative strategy.
 It needs to be edited so that it retains a clear link to the populism-focused theoretical basis of the thesis, but it also needs a more critical approach to the consideration of empirical material.
 There is a natural tendency to interpret empirical evidence so that it fits with the central argument of the thesis, but it would actually be more interesting if the populism concept was used more judiciously, and if the author occasionally put forward the counter-argument to classifying particular bits of empirical evidence as ‘populist’.

-I have taken the feedback on board and revisited the section on the Conservative party.
-One important thing that is addressed in the data is that I have re-assessed the coding and removed any references that have a weak connection to the populist theory.
-This has reduced the amount of populist codes for each case study.
+I have taken the feedback on board and revisited the section on the Conservative Party.
+Consequently, I have re-assessed the coding and removed any references that have a weak connection to the populist theory.
+After a stricter interpretation of the theory, this reduced the total number of populist codes for each election in the study.
+The redrafted code numbers have been used in the updated quantitative analysis of populism’s prevalence and breadth for each party.
+Additionally, any reference to empirical evidence of populism that had a weak connection to the theory has been removed from the case study analysis.

-A key step in improving the case studies begins with making sure that each sub section title directly links to each measure of populism from the framework, e.g. broad open articulation and so on.
-I have a section for each of the measures and also consider any anti-populist discourse that is found which balances out the argument.
-I take some critical analysis of the connection to the populism theory within the broader case study analysis.
+A key step in improving the case studies was ensuring that each section title directly linked to the corresponding measure of populism from the framework.
+I include a section for each of the populism measures and consider any anti-populist discourse that is identified, which helps balance the argument.
+For example, I explore the Conservatives' adoption of high culture, as well as any features of low culture which link with the theory of populism that is in the framework.
+I also critically analyse the connection to the populism theory within the broader case study analysis.

-In the Conservative section I have now made it clearer that the party does not qualify as populist and this is made much clearer by starting each of the case study sections with the quantitative data.
-The minimal feature of elite antagonism across all Conservative elections shows that the party do not qualify as populist.
-I also explore the relationship that the party have with anti-populist discourse, such as promoting elites, which should address the concerns of the reviewers.
+In the Conservative section, I now make clearer that the party does not qualify as populist, particularly due to a lack of elite antagonism and demand for hegemonic change.
+I also explore the party's relationship with anti-populist discourse, such as promoting elites, which should address the reviewers' concerns.
+All things considered, by now having the quantitative analysis at the beginning of each case study, it should be clear how common populism is for each party and the type of populism that each election corresponds with.

 This chapter describes the increasingly populist nature of the Conservatives over the time period in question.
 However, how much of the change in rhetoric post-2016 is a reflection of the changing nature of the Conservatives’ electoral coalition, and not populism per se?
 E.g., is the Conservatives’ support for Brexit during the 2017 general election a reflection of a deeper (populist) belief in direct democracy, or a mere reflection of the party’s desire to capture greater numbers of Brexit-supporting voters in the Midlands and North?